 Coverage from the most common companies, Viasat Internet and HughesNet, as a rule, will overlap.
 As you might expect, the decision between Viasat and HughesNet is common in Sugar City.

 The takeaway here is that Sugar City's broadband infrastructure follows a similar pattern to other US communities: strong coverage of cable and DSL, with the problem being that most residences are stuck with only one company for subscribing to either type of service.
 This pattern is normal because Broadband Internet service providers are former TV and landline telephone corporations, and use these pre-existing copper infrastructures for delivering broadband service.
-Fiber network access has been growing as a third option.
-While some plans marketed as "Fiber" plans aren't actually "Fiber to the Home" (FTTH) connections, 62.51 percent of the area has access to fiber that reaches at least to the block.
-Owing to healthy provider competition in Sugar City, the area's weighted average download speed is 65.74 percent ahead of the Idaho average across all cities.
-See the public speed test results below for insights about how local Internet providers compare over time.
+Thanks to market competition between providers around Sugar City, the local average download speed is 63.52 percent ahead of the Idaho average across all cities.
+Review the speed test data below to see how local providers add up long term.

-17.0% of consumers in Sugar City400 People Only have access to 1 or fewer wired internet providers available at their address.
+15.1% of consumers in Sugar City300 People Only have access to 1 or fewer wired internet providers available at their address.